 Accounts and Allocations

 All USC students, staff, and faculty have access to the Center for Advanced Research Computing's systems for their research projects.
 CARC offers different types and sizes of computing and storage resource allocations for these projects.

 Access to CARC systems

 In order to access CARC's systems, you must either be the Principal Investigator (PI) of a research project or an authorized member of a PI's research project.

 CARC systems are accessed using your USC NetID and password, so there is no additional requirement for CARC-specific account creation.

 Note: Your USC NetID is the first part of your USC email address (e.g., email@example.com's NetID is ttrojan).

-Duo two-factor authentication is also required.
+Duo two-factor authentication is required to access the VPNs.
 If you have not already signed up for Duo on your USC NetID account, please visit this page to enroll.

 Access to and use of resources is based on participation in projects.
 Project setup and resource allocation requests must be made by a project's PI using the CARC User Portal.
 Detailed instructions for project and resource management are available in the CARC User Portal user guides.

 Principal Investigator (PI) eligibility

 PhD-level researchers, which include faculty, research staff, and postdocs (but not PhD students), are eligible for PI status, which is required for project creation and allocation requests.
 If you're eligible for PI status, the CARC User Portal will recognize this when you log in and you will automatically be granted PI permissions (account creation, resource requests, adding users to a project, etc.).

-If you believe you're eligible for PI status but this isn't reflected in the CARC User Portal, please submit a help ticket to the CARC.
+If you believe you're eligible for PI status but this isn't reflected in the CARC User Portal, please submit a help ticket to CARC.